modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/29_scOrdersDetailRowField.md

-The Orders Detail Row Field chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scOrdersDetailRowField chunk is used by the [scGetOrders Snippet](../Snippets/scGetOrders) to show the custom product fields, on a product row, in a specific order.

 ## Default scOrdersDetailRowField chunk